IBM Power10 has arrived!

 IBM announced Power10 processors at the Hot Chips conference in August 2020 and are now announcing the E1080 Enterprise Systems for availability in September 2021.
 Power11 processors are already under development!

 Power10 is the first IBM chip to use 7 nanometre (nm) technology as shown by the chart below.
 An astonishing 18 billion transistors are packaged on a chip not much bigger than a postage stamp, which is nearly three times as many people as there are in the world.
 Containing hundreds of new patents, Power10 supports up to 240 cores in a single system and offers over a 50% lower carbon footprint for the same work compared to POWER8 and 33% carbon footprint improvement compared to POWER9.

 There are many features to explore but I have selected just a few for this blog:

 IBM Power10 for Security

-IBM Power10 processors have quadrupled the number of crypto engines in every core compared to POWER9, this allows algorithms like AES, SHA2 and SHA3 to run significantly faster (2.5x) on Power10.
+The new processors have quadrupled the number of crypto engines in every core compared to POWER9, this allows algorithms like AES, SHA2 and SHA3 to run significantly faster (2.5x).
 IBM will automatically and transparently encrypt all data in main memory for added security.
-Data at rest (disk and tape) may be encrypted with a very low performance overhead, for example, AIX LV (Logical Volume) and IBM i ASP’s (Auxiliary Storage Pool).
+Data at rest (disk and tape) may be encrypted with a very low-performance overhead, for example, AIX LV (Logical Volume) and IBM i ASP’s (Auxiliary Storage Pool).
 The crypto engine improvements position Power10 to support upcoming cryptography techniques such as Quantum-safe.
-Power10 is superbly positioned to run hybrid cloud environments with end-to-end encryption, lower performance overheads and simplified management.
+Plus it is superbly positioned to run hybrid cloud environments with end-to-end encryption, lower performance overheads and simplified management.